 Jim believes LLA reframed his responsibilities to his team and the University.
 “Having moved from a group manager role to a director role, I need to be more focused on strategy and vision.
 LLA helped me shape that and now my teams will implement the strategy, they will make it happen.”

 Taking a full week away from their offices was a big commitment for participants.
 Sarah, Samba and Jim all remarked that they were exhausted at the end of each day.
 But all agreed it was well worth it.

 “Every day seemed like it was better than the day before,” said.
 Samba.
 “I could have stayed even longer because every day I learned something new.”

 The Lehigh Leadership Academy and Pragmatic Leadership programs are two of four tracks that are intended to raise the bar for Lehigh’s managers and leaders.
 All managers are encouraged to complete the first two: Essential Management and Foundations of Management.
 Candidates for LLA and Pragmatic are selected through nomination.

 “Lehigh has high ambitions for growth – expansion of programs, building new buildings, refining our globalization and cross-disciplinary efforts.
 And we are increasing our sophistication around technology and systems that will give us better access to information,” Chris noted.
 “The other part of that equation is a level of sophistication in leadership to make these things happen.
 We want to get our leaders to a level where they can take us through change on a scale that we’ve never seen before.
 Leadership development is a big part of that.”

-Jim sees that bigger picture as part of why being a leader in higher education is so special.
+Jim sees that bigger picture as part of what makes being a leader in higher education so special.
 “In the corporate world I came from, it was hard to see the impact of what I was doing,” he said.
 “Here, you just have to walk outside and you get why you’re here.
 It’s the students.
 It’s so clear why you’re here, to support them.
 I feel like I’m contributing to society.”